HCDE-438-Spring-2025/age-calculator/Tasks.md

 export { app, db, auth };
 ```

+6. Explain to students how the Firebase configuration connects your web app to your Firebase project.

 ## TODO 2: Implement User Registration & Authentication State

 **Goal:** Understand how Firebase Authentication works with React.